vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 When a [market launches](./0043-MKTL-market_lifecycle.md), an insurance pool account is created for that market for each settlement asset.
 This account is used by the protocol during the collection of [margin requirements](./0010-MARG-margin_orchestration.md) and the collection of [mark to market settlement](./0003-MTMK-mark_to_market_settlement.md).

-When a market is finalised / closed remaining funds are distributed to the on chain treasury.
+When a market is finalised / closed remaining funds are redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset.
 This occurs using ledger entries to preserve double entry accounting records within the collateral engine.

+## General insurance pool

+There is a general insurance pool for every asset which has been used by at least one market which was closed and had positive balance in its insurance pool.

+**Creation/Deletion:**

+When a market gets closed and positive balance remains in its insurance pool then part of the that balance gets moved to the global insurance pool for the asset which market used as its settlement asset.
+If the insurance pool for that asset doesn't exist yet then it gets created on the fly at the point of that transfer.

+Currently these accounts never get deleted.

+## Network treasury

+Network treasury holds assets which can only be moved to another account via the [governance initiated transfer](./0028-GOVE-governance.md#governance-initiated-transfer-proposals).
+Funds are moved into the network treasury using (external) deposits or (internal) transfers.
+If the network treasury doesn't exist for an asset supported for deposits and/or transfers then it gets created on the fly at the point of that transfer.

+## Fee distribution accounts

+Additional accounts (one per each supported asset) associated with distribution of trading fees (infrastructure fees, maker fees, liquidity provision fees) exist.
+Please refer to the [fees](./0029-FEES-fees.md) and [LP](./0042-LIQF-setting_fees_and_rewarding_lps.md) specs for more details.

 ## Staking accounts